adastor/web/index.md

-#head#AdaSTOR/OS &mdash; Your favorite next generation Linux distro
+# head#AdaSTOR/OS &mdash; Your favorite next generation Linux distro
-##id:AdaSTOR:abstract:AdaSTOR O/S:title:Mission Statement
+## id:AdaSTOR:abstract:AdaSTOR O/S:title:Mission Statement

+Deliver the best Linux distribution

+- freely to anyone
+- anywhere
+- spy-free
-Deliver the best Linux distribution freely to anyone, anywhere, spy-free, featuring the latest versions of Open Source Software, on a daily basis, without forced or otherwise intrusive update process.
+- with the latest versions of the best Open Source Software
+- on a daily basis &ndash; but without forced or otherwise intrusive update process.

+### Purpose

 AdaSTOR/OS is SlackwreLinux-current branch repackaged into several SquashFS images and delivered to you the DevOps way via iPXE and IPFS (planned).